sydasif/python-book/docs/source/ch-01/04_help.md

-# help() & dir() function in Python
+# help() & dir() function

 ## help() function

-The Python help function is used to display the documentation of modules, functions, classes, keywords, etc.

-The help function has the following syntax:
+The Python `help()` function is used to display the documentation of modules, functions, classes, keywords, etc. The help function has the following syntax:

 ```shell
 [$] <> python3